 Privacy by Design and Privacy by Default are concepts deeply enshrined in the Workday Service.
 Workday recognizes that GDPR is a very important business priority for our global customers.
 As such, Workday continues to monitor guidance that EU supervisory authorities issue on GDPR to ensure that our compliance program remains up-to-date.

 Workday understands that not only is it important for our own organization to be compliant with GDPR as a data processor, but also for our customers to be able to use the Workday Service to help with their internal compliance requirements.
 This is why Workday offers tools to help meet their Customers’ GDPR obligations.
 The Workday Service enables customers to process personal data within their own private tenant.
 You can learn more about how we enable our customers to meet their GDPR obligations here.

-In 2016, Workday signed up for the Privacy Shield on the first day the U.S. Department of Commerce launched the Privacy Shield certification process, demonstrating our strong, ongoing commitment to privacy and protecting our customers’ data.
-The Privacy Shield is a data transfer framework to allow personal data transfers between the EU and the U.S., as well as between Switzerland and the U.S. Four key principles are emphasized in the Privacy Shield:
+Workday signed up for the Privacy Shield on the first day the U.S. Department of Commerce launched the Privacy Shield certification process, demonstrating our strong, ongoing commitment to privacy and protecting our customers’ data.

-While companies can self-certify to the Privacy Shield, Workday uses TRUSTe as our third-party verification method.
-In addition, Workday continues to have third parties review our data privacy program regularly to ensure that our customers enjoy the highest possible levels of data protection and privacy.
+The Privacy Shield framework allows personal data transfers from the EU to the U.S., as well as from Switzerland to the U.S. While companies can self-certify to the Privacy Shield, Workday uses TRUSTe as our third-party verification method and ensures our customers enjoy the highest possible levels of data protection and privacy.
 Read more about our certification to the Privacy Shield here.